KRACK Attack – WPA2 Wi-Fi Vulnerability: Why You Should Be Concerned

 Once an attacker establishes a man-in-the-middle position between the client and the access point, they can then “selectively manipulate the timing and transmission of messages in the WPA2 Four-way, Group Key, Fast Basic Service Set (BSS) Transition, PeerKey, Tunneled Direct-Link Setup (TDLS) PeerKey (TPK), or Wireless Network Management (WNM) Sleep Mode handshakes, resulting in out-of-sequence reception or retransmission of messages.”

-In easier to understand terms, the victim is tricked into reinstalling a key that is already in use and the attacker does this by manipulating the handshake and then replaying it.
+The victim is tricked into reinstalling a key that is already in use.
+The attacker manipulates the handshake and replays it.

-After getting inside your network, the attacker can then listen in on all of your network traffic and although the attacker does need to be within physical proximity to the device or wi-fi network, public wi-fi hotspots are everywhere with many people using them in their day-to-day travels, so there is still some cause for alarm.
+After getting inside your network, the attacker can listen in on all of your network traffic.
+Although the attacker must be within physical proximity, public Wi‑Fi hotspots are everywhere — so there is still cause for concern.

 Because the vulnerabilities are in the Wi-Fi standard itself and not the actual device, if your WPA2 is set up correctly it is still affected.